“I have learned coping mechanisms to help me feel relaxed and calm.” Geoffrey, Pawel

 Training peer counsellors

-In 2015 GRG will train over 50 peer counsellors in the rural villages where we work.
-These peer counsellors will be equipped with tools to help groups support their members who suffer with mental illness and trauma.
+In 2024 GRG hired a full-time trauma counselor, and we have begun training over 50 peer counsellors in post-conflict villages on the Uganda-South Sudan border.
+These peer counselors are being equipped with tools to help groups support their members who suffer with mental illness and trauma.
 These peer counselors will be supported to connect with available government and civil society resources and mental health service providers to identify and treat people affected by trauma and other enduring effects of the war.